softwarefactory-project/sf-docs/docs/backup_restore.rst

   * sfconfig.py --recover ./sf_backup.tar.gz

 This is used to migrate the services from one instance to another.
+If you have gerrit replication enabled, you should use the flag '--disable-external-resources' to disable the replication during the recovery process.

 Export a backup to an external location
 ---------------------------------------